 Cardiovascular problems |

-When sleep apnea increases in severity, it can cause a drop in air pressure within the airway, leading to further breathing difficulties.
-If untreated sleep apnea persists, it can increase the risk of serious complications, including cardiovascular problems.
+When sleep apnoea increases in severity, it can cause a drop in air pressure within the airway, leading to further breathing difficulties.
+If untreated sleep apnoea persists, it can increase the risk of serious complications, including cardiovascular problems.
 Studies show that losing weight can significantly reduce symptoms, as excess weight contributes to airway obstruction.
-However, without proper management, sleep apnea can increase your risk of developing conditions such as high blood pressure, heart attack, and even heart failure over time.
+However, without proper management, sleep apnoea can increase your risk of developing conditions such as high blood pressure, heart attack, and even heart failure over time.

 Associated Conditions

-Sleep apnea is a condition where breathing repeatedly stops during sleep.
-This happens either due to a blocked airway (obstructive sleep apnea) or the brain not sending signals to breathe (central sleep apnea).
+Sleep apnoea is a condition where breathing repeatedly stops during sleep.
+This happens either due to a blocked airway (obstructive sleep apnoea) or the brain not sending signals to breathe (central sleep apnoea).
 It can cause poor sleep, daytime tiredness, and increase the risk of heart and metabolic problems.
 Common signs include loud snoring, gasping for air, and morning headaches.

 Hyperventilation